bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/transferring-bitmarks.md

     ```

-    >To execute a bitcoin or litecoin transaction on the local environment, the bitcoind or litecoind daemon needs to be running.
+    >To execute a bitcoin or litecoin transaction on the local environment, the `bitcoind` or `litecoind` daemon must be running.
     >
-    > - `payId` - The payment id for transfer transaction, printed in the results as `payId`
+    > - `payId` - The payment id for the transfer transaction, printed in the results as `payId`
     > - `btc address` or `ltc address` - The address for payment, printed in the results as `address` under `BTC` or `LTC`
     > - `btc amount` or `ltc amount` - The payment amount, printed in the results as `amount` under `BTC` or `LTC`

-    *Example of paying by ltc:*
+    *Example — Paying by LTC:*

     ```shell
     # run litecoind